 • Mostly served by superfast network installed by Openreach

-• Those in other parts of Milverton can register interest with Openreach
+• Those in other parts of Milverton should register interest with Openreach

 Nynehead